maturc/WebDev-practice-projects/weather-forecast/README.md

+# Weather forecast
-# Project that will help me learn the fundamentals of react js
+Goal: A project that will help me learn the fundamentals of react js

 The app looks like this: